ztyyLV/web-twain-docs/faq/type-error-appendchild.md

 ## Error Message - Uncaught TypeError: Cannot read properties of null (reading 'appendChild') or Failed to execute 'appendChild' on 'Node': parameter 1 is not of type 'Node'.

 ### Symptom:
-You may see the following errors when you open up the application or run the application, then your program will be stopped by the errors.
+You may see the following errors when you open run your application.
+These errors may be sporadic, or may halt your application.

 - Uncaught TypeError: Cannot read properties of null (reading 'appendChild')